tkasarla/tkasarla.github.io/index.md

 I worked at [Research and Technology Center, Bosch](https://www.bosch.com/research/about-research/research-locations/) for 2.5 years, where I developed data and label-efficient algorithms for autonomous vehicles.
 Collaborators: [Amit Kale](https://www.linkedin.com/in/kaleamit/), [Yasaswi Bharadwaj](https://www.linkedin.com/in/yasaswi-bharadwaj-katta-87647555), [Hiranmai M.](https://www.linkedin.com/in/hiranmai-4b0a3398/).
 Prior to that, I graduated with a Master's in Computer Science from [IIIT-Hyderabad](https://www.iiit.ac.in), during which I worked on active learning and semantic segmentation ([thesis](http://web2py.iiit.ac.in/research_centres/publications/view_publication/mastersthesis/769)).
 I was advised by [C. V. Jawahar](http://faculty.iiit.ac.in/~jawahar/) and [Vineeth N. Balasubramanian](https://www.iith.ac.in/~vineethnb/).

-I am one of the organizers of [Women in Computer Vision Workshop](https://sites.google.com/view/wicv/), to be co-hosted with [CVPR 2021](http://cvpr2021.thecvf.com/) and [CVPR 2022](http://cvpr2022.thecvf.com/).
+I am one of the organizers of [Women in Computer Vision Workshop](https://sites.google.com/view/wicv/), co-hosted with [CVPR 2021](http://cvpr2021.thecvf.com/) and [CVPR 2022](http://cvpr2022.thecvf.com/).
 In my free time, I enjoy playing drums and ukulele, [reading books](/more.html) and occasionally, exploring some [computational art](/art.html)!